timfulker/musobuddy/replit.md

 # MusoBuddy

 ## Overview
-MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, encompassing bookings, contracts, and invoicing.
-Its primary goal is to offer a user-friendly, scalable, and globally leading solution for music career management.
-Key capabilities include AI-powered email parsing and response generation, aiming to free musicians from administrative overhead so they can focus on their art.
-The project envisions becoming the global standard for music career management, significantly reducing administrative burden for musicians.
+MusoBuddy is a platform designed to centralize and streamline administrative tasks for musicians, including bookings, contracts, and invoicing.
+Its primary goal is to provide a user-friendly, scalable, and globally leading solution for music career management, significantly reducing administrative burden through features like AI-powered email parsing and response generation.
+The project aims to empower musicians by becoming the global standard for music career management, addressing market potential in administrative efficiency for music professionals.

 ## User Preferences
 Preferred communication style: Simple, everyday language.